machineboy2045/omniauth-amazon-mws/README.md

 # OmniAuth::Amazon Marketplace Web Services (MWS)

-Manage multiple seller accounts by allowing them to connect their accounts to your application.
+Manage inventory for multiple sellers by connecting their accounts to your application.

 ## Installation